jhollinger/awesome_loader/README.md

 * `app/models/billing/line_item.rb` contains `class Billing::LineItem`
 * `app/helpers/app_helpers.rb` contains `module AppHelpers`

 Given those files and their contents, this is all you have to tell `awesome_loader`.
-Note the `root_depth: 2` argument.
-That's saying, "Only start creating modules for dirs after the first 2 levels."
-That means `app` and `app/*` won't get any modules, but deeper directories, like `app/models/billing`, will.

-    AwesomeLoader.autoload root_depth: 2 do
+    AwesomeLoader.autoload do
       paths %w(app ** *.rb)
     end

 ## Advanced Usage

 Maybe your app structure is more complicated.
 That's fine too.
+Note the `root_depth: 2` argument.
+That's saying, "Only start creating modules for dirs after the first 2 levels."
+That means `app` and `app/*` won't get any modules, but deeper directories, like `app/models/billing`, will. `2` is the default, as you can see in the above example.

     AwesomeLoader.autoload root_depth: 2 do
       # These first few work just like above